open-telemetry/opentelemetry-specification/specification/context.md

 implementation.
 Depending on the language, its usage may be either explicit or implicit.

-`Context` is meant to primarily be a SDK API, and thus be used by SDK and cross-cutting concerns authors, rather than users writing instrumentation.
+For languages without explicit `Context` usage, this should be considered to primarily be a SDK API, and thus be used by SDK and cross-cutting concerns authors, rather than users writing instrumentation.

 `Context` is expected to have the following operations, with their